karstenw/FileMaker-DDR-Splitter/README.md

 Inside the database folder (drumroll) there will be up to 7 subfolders, namely **Assets, Basetables, CustomFunctions, Filereferences, Layouts, Relationships & Scripts.**

 + Assets - contains images and other stuff found in layouts.
 The filename will be it's [SHA-1](http://en.wikipedia.org/wiki/SHA-1) hexdigest.
-The file extension is either derived from it's type or .TYPE for unknown types.
+The file extension is either derived from it's type (JPEG -> .jpg) for known types or **".TYPE"** for unknown types.

 + Basetables - for each basetable there will be it's xml from the DDR.
 The name pattern is **"ID NAME.xml"**